likeyi19/Descartes/README.md

 $ pip install decare
 ```

+### Sample dataset download

+We provide a slice of mouse brain as a sample dataset, which can be downloaded at: [https://cloud.tsinghua.edu.cn/d/71c9840593464e9fa122/](https://cloud.tsinghua.edu.cn/d/71c9840593464e9fa122/)

 ## Tutorial

 We provide a [quick-start notebook](https://github.com/likeyi19/Descartes/blob/main/code/tutorial.ipynb) which describes the fundamentals in detail and reproduces the results of Cofea.